 Roubia, southern charm

 By following the Canal du Midi, you will arrive at Roubia, where the southern charm of our small villages in Minervois is expressed.
 A small grocery where we can also feast on grill, a charming square where have a drink while nibbling some tapas, narrow streets that can be discovered by following the marked promenade The Three Groves.
-It is also in Roubia at Mellow Bikes that we can ride a classic or electric bike, or why not even a tandem?
-Do not miss: a visit to the Windmill of the Restanque where Laurent and Magali produce a fruity olive oil as well as olives and tapenade delicious perfect for aperitif !
+Not to be missed: a visit to the Windmill of the Restanque where Laurent and Magali produce a fruity olive oil as well as olives and tapenade delicious perfect for aperitif !

 Paraza, artists' village